haroldoramirez/counter-strike-play/README.md

 ## Examples from Play 3 Repository

-For more detailed information, refer to the Play Framework 3 [github](https://github.com/playframework/play-samples).
+For more information, refer to the Play Framework 3 [github](https://github.com/playframework/play-samples).